treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 The approach oversamples eigenvectors then applies median thresholding and coordinate descent refinement (maximizing weighted adjacency agreement per bit).
-Bit selection and pruning use stress-based error minimization where target distances are computed from edge weights via negative log transformation:
+Bit selection and pruning use reconstruction error minimization where target distances are computed from edge weights via negative log transformation:
 `target_dist = -log(weight + ε)`.
 Both target and Hamming distances are
-normalized to `[0,1]`, and the weighted stress error becomes `weight * (target_norm - hamming_norm)²`.
-This weight-modulated stress ensures higher weight edges contribute more to error, with the log-space mapping naturally pairing with the exponential rank decay from supervision.
-The stress computation operates on the full heterogeneous graph, preserving virtual node relationships through the weight×rank combination.
+normalized to `[0,1]`, and the weighted reconstruction error becomes `weight * (target_norm - hamming_norm)²`.
+This weight-modulated error ensures higher weight edges contribute more to error, with the log-space mapping naturally pairing with the exponential rank decay from supervision.
+The reconstruction error computation operates on the full heterogeneous graph, preserving virtual node relationships through the weight×rank combination.

 The approach handles signed, unsigned, weighted, normalized, and unnormalized graphs intermixed.
 Bit selection is particularly important for signed graphs